Amis-gp/course-BlackAffiliate-2.0-blackhat/public/lessons/lesson-5-2.md

 5. PWAs load almost instantly due to their cached data.
 This is essential for gambling since you want users to stay engaged without waiting for long loading times, especially in mobile-heavy markets where speed can impact conversion rates.

-## Practical Interaction with PWA for Gambling Campaigns:
+## Practical Interaction with PWA for Gambling Campaigns

 So, how does this translate into your daily activities as a traffic arbitrageur?
 Here's a breakdown of what you can do: